adityabaronia/COFFloader/COFF.md

   				}
   			}
   		 ```
-   	- This is for parsing through relocation table
+   	- This is for parsing through the relocation table
-- To resolve all the relocation sybol table is also required.
-Both of the table will provide the data required to resolve the relocations. **relocation table will provide information where the symbols are used** and **symbol table will provide where the symbols are defined**.
+- To resolve all the symbols,  relocation table, and symbol table are required.
+Both of the tables will provide the data required to resolve the relocations. **relocation table will provide information where the symbols are used** and **symbol table will provide where the symbols are defined**.
 - The code for resolving relocation will look like:
 	- ```c
 		   section_n = 0;